|

 CLIMATE

 in December and June respectively.
-Zanzibar is blessed with an
+Zanzibar is blessed with an average of 7-8

 hours of sunshine daily.